Financial Fitness PassportFinancial Fitness Passport™Try Free

 What is a good savings rate?

-Does paying extra on a mortgage count toward savings rate?
+Does my 401k contribution count toward my savings rate?

 Put This Knowledge Into Practice